-- 6.5 There is a balance to achieve between meeting national priorities and standards and meeting local and community needs.
-Some overlap will clearly exist. - 6.6 It has been highlighted that the Council's resources for capital investment are limited.
-This means that external funding and generating funds from surplus assets are increasingly important.
+- 6.4 There is a balance to achieve between meeting national priorities and standards and meeting local and community needs.
+Some overlap will clearly exist. - 6.5 It has been highlighted that the Council's resources for capital investment are limited.
+This means that external funding and generating funds from surplus assets are increasingly important. - 6.6 The analysis in Appendix 1 shows the role of capital investment has some common themes regarding funding.
+The key areas can be summarised as set out in the following table.